petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 need to check that number
 any time a dependency has changed.

-## Reducing pain through automation

-The more painful a process is, the less likely someone is to do it.
-If this process also leads to improved quality, quality will suffer.
-Therefore,
-it's important to automated things to reduce pain and uncertainty.

 ## The interactive/batch dance

 Interactivity is the enemy of reproducibility.